M0hsend/Automated_STEM_GUI_Manuscript/README.md

-# MACl_FAPbI3_ACOM_code
+# Automated STEM GUI manuscript - Analysis code
-Code for the ACOM data analysis of the manuscript by Jihoo Lim, et al.
+Code for the data analysis section of the automated NBED data collection manuscript.